panagiotiskon/AI-Project-3/README.md

-This project was implemented for the course AI YS02, during the winter semester of 2021, National and Kapodistrian University of Athens.
+This project was implemented for the course AI YS02, during the winter semester 2021-2022, CS NKUA.

 The goal of this project is to define an exam scheduling problem as a CSP problem and then use the implemented algorithms in csp.py to analyze the results.

 Also in the csp.py file is implemented the Dom-wdeg heuristic according to this paper: http://www.frontiersinai.com/ecai/ecai2004/ecai04/pdf/p0146.pdf paragraph 3.3.

+Some useful information about the implementetion of this project:

-In the file Μαθηματα.csv there is the list of courses to be examined.
-In each course it is writen
+- The duration of the examination of each course is 3 hours.
+- The duration of the examination period of all courses is 21 days(Weekends are excluded).
+- There are 3 slots for each examination day.
+- Only one course per slot per day.
+- If a course has a lab examination, the lab examination can be scheduled right after the main course examination and only on the   same day.
+- Some courses are more difficult than other, so difficult courses must be at least 2 days apart.
+For example one can be examined   on Monday and the next on Wednesday.
+- Courses of the same Proffesor must be examined in different days.
+- Courses of the same semester must be examined in different days.